XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a pack. £3.50

 XX003 4 x 4 cm bases (square) These are usually used for guns and generals 10 Bases per pack £2

 Battle Clock £4.50 (XX020) To record the game countdown.
 Goes from 0 to 21.
 Many Peter Pig games use a 21 point countdown.
 Diameter 3" (7.5cm)

 The famous Piggy Dice £6 Bag of 20.
 Choose colour All dice are 16mm size.
 Piggy on the 6.
 Black D6. (xx201) Red D6. (xx202) Orange (xx203) Kawasaki green (xx204) British racing green (xx205) Blitzkrieg grey (xx206) Spitfire blue (xx207)

 16mm dice.
 Peter Pig first produced these dice with piggy head on the 6 (instead of the traditional 1 in 2003).
 Another innovation from Peter Pig.

-Therefore our policy at the moment will be to pay the VAT on behalf of UK/EU customers, as many UK car dealers do, in order to retain our customers.
-This obviously helps those customers who are in the UK/EU.
+Therefore our policy at the moment will be to pay the VAT on behalf of UK customers, as many UK car dealers do, in order to retain our customers.
+This obviously helps those customers who are in the UK.

-Now, just in case you feel that we are taking advantage of the long suffering customer, (some will be convinced that we are creating huge profits!) we would point out that our sculptor (Martin) gets no payment from the company.
+Now, just in case you feel that we are taking advantage of the long suffering customer, (some will be convinced that we are creating huge profits!) we would point out that our sculptor (Martin) gets about £3000 per year from the company.
 Peter Pig usually makes a net profit of a couple of thousand pounds in a year.
 Thus Peter Pig products get to you at about cost price.

-So, basically business as usual into year 29 of Peter Pig.
-I am still driving a 16 year old Toyota as my main car.
+So, basically business as usual into year 36 of Peter Pig.